R1CH4RDS/R1CH4RDS/README.md

 From SP living in SC/Jaraguá do Sul ✈

-# "Se você consegue sonhar, Você também consegue fazer." 💡
+# "Building products, not just code." 💡

 Reach me out 👇🏻